 Since that time, services have evolved.
 Where once it supported large groups of people doing mostly facility-based vocational activities, the Society now provides highly individualized community-based opportunities.

 Since 1994, the Society has provided support for people in finding and maintaining community employment.
 The Employment Supports Service is now based out of JobLinks Employment Centre, in downtown Lethbridge at 416 Eighth Street South.
 The downtown building was purchased by the Society in 1998 to accommodate a branch bottle depot and a section of client services.

 In 2005, Employment Supports renamed its service JobLinks Employment Centre to reflect the expansion into supporting a more diverse client base.
 JobLinks provides citizens with barriers to employment with employment skill exploration, employment acquisition and maintenance support through contracted funding with several departments of the provincial government.

 As the Society identifies gaps in services or unmet community needs, it develops new services to address those needs.
 The most recent team developed is LIFE/Outreach (Learning, Independence, Freedom and Employment).
 It focuses on supporting young adults with disabilities to develop a high level of independence, preparation for employment or post-secondary education, and outreach service hours beyond typical weekdays.
-LIFE is an off-site service of the Ability Resource Centre, located in a leased space in downtown Lethbridge.
+LIFE is a community based service based out of both Ability Resource Centre and JobLinks.

 A core belief of the Society is to continually improve to provide the best quality services.
 In order to ensure we continue to meet high standards of service delivery and health and safety, the Society maintains Accreditation through Alberta Council of Disability Services (ACDS) and maintains a Certificate of Recognition (COR) through Alberta Association for Safety Partnerships.